kas/flitter/server/README.md

   * postgres image
     * `docker pull postgres`

+# To create the database
+`npm run db:create`

-# To run the server, cd to the server directory and run:
+# To start the database
 `npm run db:start`

+# To start the server
 `npm start`

 # To stop the server
 `Ctrl+C`

+# To stop the database
 `npm run db:stop`

-# When restarting the server
+# To remove the database
 `npm run db:rm`

-`npm run db:start`

-`npm start`